Robert Orbach leaning on the Vine St-facing wall mural of Gold Star Recording Studios

 DAVE GOLD

 But perhaps Dave’s most influential achievement was Gold Star’s legendary “perfect” echo chambers.
-Years of research and experimentation would culminate in a chamber that was miles ahead of what any other recording studio in the world could offer, and the chambers quickly became a favorite of legendary producers such as Phil Spector, Sonny Bono, and Brian Wilson.
+Years of research and experimentation would culminate in a chamber that was miles ahead of what any other recording studio in the world could offer, and the chambers quickly became a favorite of legendary artists and producers, such as Phil Spector, Sonny Bono, Herb Alpert and Brian Wilson.